Voting in Pennsylvania

 Voter Registration Deadline

-May 2, 2022, was the last day to register to vote or update your voter registration before the May 17, 2022, primary election.
+October 24, 2022, is the last day to register to vote or update your voter registration before the November 8, 2022, general election.

 If you’re mailing a signed voter registration application, it must be received by your county election office 15 days before an election.